Skip to content

 7. Lesser ʻAkialoa

-The paragraph is about the lesser ʻakialoa, which is a type of Hawaiian honeycreeper bird.
+The paragraph concerns the lesser ʻakialoa, a type of Hawaiian honeycreeper bird.
 This bird is now extinct, meaning that it no longer exists.
 It used to live only on the island of Hawaiʻi.

 The reason for its extinction is believed to be habitat loss, which means that the places where the bird lived were destroyed or changed in a way that made it difficult for the bird to survive.

 The family Fringillidae includes birds that are commonly referred to as finches.
 This tells us that the lesser ʻakialoa was a type of finch that fed on seeds.
-Being endemic to the island of Hawaiʻi means that the lesser ʻakialoa was found nowhere else in the world.
+Being endemic to Hawaiʻi means that the lesser ʻakialoa was found nowhere else in the world.

 This makes it unique and special to that particular island.
 Unfortunately, despite its uniqueness, the bird could not avoid extinction.
 The paragraph mentions that the lesser.